Cinnamon and Kale

 • Uses mostly store cupboard ingredients

-• Great for meal prep, and freezes well
+• This tuna quiche recipe is great for meal prep, and freezes well

 Ingredients